-- 1) Council will encourage development of affordable housing, defined as the housing that is: - a) Priced for ownership at least 10 percent below the average purchase price of a comparable resale unit in the market area; or - b) Priced for rent below the average market rent of comparable units in the market area. - 2) The Town will consider the following measures to encourage the development of housing projects that meet the definitions of affordability in Policy 1: - a) Where appropriate, the Town may enter into a Development Agreement with the proponent of a development that includes affordable housing units, which will establish terms and conditions to ensure that the units remain affordable for a defined period of time or in perpetuity. - The Town will expedite ("fast-track") applications through the approvals process, while ensuring that appropriate review processes are completed; - c) Updating policies and Tariff of Fees by-laws to waive fees and charges for projects that feature affordable housing; - d) Considering the provision of affordable housing when evaluating development applications that propose to increase permitted density; and - e) Direct provision of municipally-owned land for the purpose of providing affordable housing, or requiring affordable housing as a condition of land disposal.
+- 1) Council will encourage development a range of affordable housing directed toward the delivery of: - a) Housing units specifically priced for ownership below the market average for the area; - b) housing units allocated for rental below the average market rent of comparable units. - c) Utilizing municipally owned land for affordable housing, or where appropriate requiring affordable housing as a condition of land disposal. - d) The promotion of municipal led incentives to bring new housing development across Three Rivers. - e) To continue to work with the Prince Edward Island Housing Corporation to provide new affordable housing projects in Three Rivers to meet the housing needs of residents. - 2) The Town will consider the following measures to encourage the development of housing projects that meet the definitions of affordability in Policy 1: - a) Where appropriate, the Town may enter into a Development Agreement with the applicant of a development that includes affordable housing units, which will establish terms and conditions to ensure that the units remain affordable for a defined period of time or in perpetuity. - b) Updating policies and Tariff of Fees bylaws to waive fees and charges for projects that feature affordable housing;

-Council will work with the Prince Edward Island Housing Corporation to provide new affordable housing projects in Three Rivers to meet the housing needs of residents.
+- c) Considering the provision of affordable housing when evaluating development applications that propose to increase permitted density; and - d) Direct provision of municipally-owned land for the purpose of providing affordable housing, or requiring affordable housing as a condition of land disposal. - 3) Council will work with the Prince Edward Island Housing Corporation to provide new affordable housing projects in Three Rivers to meet the housing needs of residents.